-Issue Impact on character Other consequences Neighbourhood Plan Response NP Objective and Policy Response significance of some listed buildings is harmed by their setting; there are buildings that would be suitable for a local list of this but a lack of design sensitivity has resulted in a poor quality landscape around where possible and for the Forum to work with BCC to identify buildings for a local listing.
+Issue Impact on character Other consequences Neighbourhood Plan Response 9 NP Objective and Policy Response significance of some listed buildings is harmed by their setting; there are buildings that would be suitable for a local list of this but a lack of design sensitivity has resulted in a poor quality landscape around them that affects character of the place. where possible and for the Forum to work with BCC to identify buildings for a local listing.
 Existing community facilities need investment and protection from redevelopment.
 There are various buildings across the Plan area used by the community but many require continued investment.
 These are important community assets that can play a key role in fostering community cohesion.
 Proposals to protect and enhance the community buildings in the Plan area CO 5, NPP 14